goiwai/hep-score/README.md

 under OUTDIR (unless an alternative location is specified with ```-o```).
 This file also contains all of the summary JSON output data from each sub-benchmark.

-## Configuring HEPscore
+### Configuring HEPScore

-An example hepscore YAML configuration is below:
+An example HEPScore YAML configuration is below:

 ```yaml
 hepscore: